clearhaus/gateway-api-docs/source/index.html.md

 }
 ````

-Depending on card scheme and merchant category, name on card might be necessary
+Depending on card scheme and merchant category, the name on the card might be
-for approval of credits.
-It may be provided through the optional parameter
+necessary for approval of credits.
+It may be provided through the optional
-`card[name]`.
+parameter `card[name]`.

 ## Recurring payments